tom-seddon/beeblink/docs/fs.md

 ### `VOLBROWSER`

-Activate the volume browser: an interactive method of changing volume.
+Activate the volume browser: an interactive method of loading a volume.

 The list of available volumes is shown.
 Use the cursor keys to navigate.
 Press ESCAPE to cancel, RETURN to load that volume, or